+2022 2021

-Costs and Expenses, Net 2022 20 )21 2020
+Costs and Expenses, Net

 Company restaurant

-Payroll and employee benefits (a) \$ 15 \$ 14 \$ 19
+Payroll and employee benefits ^(a) \$ 15 \$ 14

-Occupancy and other operating expenses 3 3 2
+Occupancy and other operating expenses 3 3

-Company restaurant expenses 18 17 21
+Company restaurant expenses 18 17

-General and administrative expenses 26 28 30
+General and administrative expenses 26 28

-Total \$ 44 \$ 45 \$ 51
+Total \$ 44 \$ 45

-(a) This primarily represents government subsidies for employee benefits and providing trainings to employees, with higher amounts received during the three years (2020-2022) impacted by the COVID-19 pandemic.
+(a) This primarily represents government subsidies for employee benefits and providing trainings to employees, with higher amounts received during 2022 and 2021 impacted by the COVID-19 pandemic.

-Based on the policy related to COVID-19 issued in 2020 on reducing enterprise social security contribution and utility expenses, the Company also recorded one-time relief of \$33 million and \$59 million during 2022 and 2020, respectively, which were recognized as a reduction to the Company restaurant expenses and G&A expenses.
+Based on the policy related to COVID-19 issued in 2020 on reducing enterprise social security contribution, the Company also recorded one-time relief of \$33 million during 2022, which were recognized as a reduction to the Company restaurant expenses and G&A expenses.